Bradley Bozeman

-Bradley Bozeman (born November 24, 1994) is an American professional football center for the Los Angeles Chargers of the National Football League (NFL).
-He played college football for the Alabama Crimson Tide and was selected by the Baltimore Ravens in the sixth round of the 2018 NFL draft before joining the Carolina Panthers.
+Bradley Bozeman (born November 24, 1994) is an American former professional football player who was a center for eight seasons in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide and was selected by the Baltimore Ravens in the sixth round of the 2018 NFL draft, he also played for the Carolina Panthers and Los Angeles Chargers.

 College career

 A native of Roanoke, Alabama, Bozeman was a 4-star offensive line recruit.
 He committed to play college football at Alabama in 2013 over offers from Auburn, Clemson, and Tennessee.

 Bozeman redshirted as a true freshman in 2013.
 The following year, as a redshirt freshman, Bozeman played in nine games, starting two (against Arkansas and Texas A&M).
 In 2015, Bozeman played in all 15 games as a reserve guard and center.

 Bozeman earned a starting spot at center in 2016, serving as the successor for Indianapolis Colts first-round draft pick Ryan Kelly.
 He started all 15 games in an offense that had 11 100-yard rushing games.
 Bozeman was voted team captain by his teammates for the 2017 season.
 In his senior year, as a starting center, he helped Alabama win the 2018 College Football Playoff National Championship.
 He was named Second Team All-SEC for his redshirt senior season.